emperialll/example-repo/README.md

-# Readme Repository
+# Example Repository
-This is the sample text as "Hello World !"
+This is the sample text as "Hello Coders !"